 with the PROT parameter, protects the database when an application terminates abnormally.

 ISOLATION This directive specifies the isolation level that OpenESQL uses as a connection attribute.
 It also serves as a primitive directive

 JIT Generate OpenESQL interface code only if an EXEC SQL statement is found in the procedure division.

-MARS Enable multiple active results sets when connecting to an Microsoft SQL Server 2005 or later.
+MARS Enable multiple active results sets when connecting to Microsoft SQL Server.